How We Work

 We discuss your ideal candidate and any privacy concerns you may have.
 We find out about your children, how you like your home to run and what your likes and dislikes are.
-We also ask you fill in the registration forms online so we can better understand your needs and we can have them to hand when interviewing candidates.
+We make detailed notes of all our discussions to insure nothing is missed.

 We carefully select and interview all candidates at length, run all the necessary checks and ensure their first aid training is up to date.
-Once we have interviewed candidates, we select a final 2 or 3 and send these across to you for a final screening, once you have selected your final choice we conduct a last interview and once referencing and background checks are complete and a package has been agreed, we can formally offer the candidate the position.
+Once we have interviewed candidates, we select the final candidates and send these across to you for a final screening, once you have selected your final choice we conduct a last interview and once referencing and background checks are complete and a package has been agreed, we can formally offer the candidate the position.

 For Au Pairs, by request we can put together a welcome pack, listing your children’s preferences and favourite places, and the local amenities, such as the location of the nearest language school.